CatPoweredPlugins/BirthdayPlugin/README.md

 ### `BirthdayName`

-Optional parameter of `string` type, if it's specified - bot will use it as your name when wishing you happy birthday.README.md
+Optional parameter of `string` type, if it's specified - bot will use it as your name when wishing you happy birthday.

 Example: